Amid Talks With Israel, UAE Pursuit of Stealth Jets Rumbles in Background

 “The Americans acknowledged that.
 Our position hasn’t changed,” Netanyahu said.

-The United States has sold the F-35 to allies including Turkey, South Korea, Japan and Israel.
+The United States has sold the F-35 to allies including South Korea, Japan and Israel.
+Turkey’s participation in the F-35 program was suspended over its purchase of an advanced Russian anti-aircraft system.

-Kushner, who traveled on to Bahrain from the UAE on Tuesday, said he hoped another Arab country would normalize ties with Israel within months.
+Kushner, who travelled on to Bahrain from the UAE on Tuesday, said he hoped another Arab country would normalize ties with Israel within months.